volodymyr20/WorldBankData/README.md

-**This is a readme for the project evaluation task: crossover.com -> Application Process, QA Engineer -> Step 4, Project Evaluation, Part 2**
+**This is an example of using Cucumber test automation framework**

 **Pre-requisites:**
-* Eclipse
+* Eclipse Mars
 * JRE 1.7+, jars from "lib" added to Project Properties -> Libraries, JAVA_HOME environment variable should point to its root dir
 * Selenium 2.53: selenium-release.storage.googleapis.com/2.53, jars (also from "lib") added to Project Properties -> Libraries
 * IE Driver: selenium-release.storage.googleapis.com/2.53/IEDriverServer_x64_2.53.1.zip, should be unzipped into .\utils sub-directory
-* JUnit 4.11, mvnrepository.com/artifact/junit/junit/4.11, path to the jar added to CLASSPATH, JUNIT_HOME environment variable should point to its root dir
+* JUnit 4.12, mvnrepository.com/artifact/junit/junit/4.11, path to the jar added to CLASSPATH, JUNIT_HOME environment variable should point to its root dir
+* Cucumber jars, mvnrepository.com, added to Project Properties -> Libraries:
+  - cucumber-core 1.2.4, cucumber-html 0.2.3, cucumber-java 1.2.4, cucumber-junit 1.2.4, cucumber-jvm-deps 1.0.3, gherkin 2.12.2
+* Cucumber eclipse plug-in: cucumber.github.com/cucumber-eclipse/update-site

 **Project description**

 1) Configuration: .\resources\config.properties:
 * uncomment the one you need (comment the other one)
-  - the rest is expected key values for the top three countries for validation

-2) Main file: CountryKeyFiguresTest, should be run via TestRunner, here is the summary of what it does:
+2) Main file: CountryKeyFiguresTest.feature, here is the summary of what it does:
   -  Goto worldbank.org -> Data -> By Country -> High Income:
      - get for each country: GDP, Population, CO2
   - Go home, close browser